 We understand that the SaaS companies who embed Exago BI into their applications are like new parents: they want to know everything there is to know about this new and very important system they’ve become responsible for maintaining.
 Is it scaling well?
 Is it getting good engagement?
 Do people on social media think it’s cute??

 To answer these questions, they need metadata.

 Metadata’s great, and it’s why we added Exago BI’s baby monitor— I mean metadata monitoring feature— to v2017.1.
-Monitoring is hands-down one of the application’s best-kept secrets, and this post is an effort to change that.
+This activity log is hands-down one of the application’s best-kept secrets, and this post is an effort to change that.

-What’s even cooler are the kinds of questions you can use monitoring to answer:
+What’s even cooler are the kinds of questions you can use the BI activity log to answer:

 Who are my power users?

 Activity log records user and company identification information, which means that you can use it to determine which of your clients and which individuals make the most use of your product’s reporting suite.
 Information like this could prove hugely valuable to your marketing and product management teams, who might want to reach out to those companies and individuals for feedback on the application.
 Conversely, monitoring can help you identify companies with low adoption rates, giving your customer success team a chance to check in and see if there’s an opportunity for them to provide assistance.